circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

           filters:
             branches:
               only: master # Only run deploy job when commit is on the master branch

+jobs:
+  #  build and test jobs go here - not included for brevity
+  deploy-job:
+    docker:
+      - image: <docker-image-name-tag>
+    working_directory: ~/repo
+    steps:
+      - checkout
+      - run:
+          name: Bundle Install
+          command: bundle check || bundle install
+      - run:
+          name: Deploy if tests pass and branch is Master
+          command: bundle exec cap production deploy
 ```

 ## Cloud Foundry

 Cloud Foundry deployments require the Cloud Foundry CLI.
 Be sure to match the architecture to your Docker image (the commands below assume you're using a Debian-based image).
 This example pattern implements "Blue-Green" deployments using Cloud Foundry's map-route/unmap-route commands, which is an optional feature above and beyond a basic `cf push`.

 ### Install the CLI
 {:.no_toc}